Skip to main content

 • Data source:

-• if uploading a file, select the file and the target card
+• for file: select file and target card

 • class name